Banister Fletcher: A History of Architecture

 Banister Fletcher and his father wrote the first edition of A History of Architecture on the Comparative Method, published in 1896.
 This became a standard reference work, with updated editions published throughout the 20th century.

-There was a major revision with the 6th edition in 1921, when much of the text was rewritten by Fletcher and his first wife.
+There was a major revision with the 6th edition in 1921, when much of the text was rewritten by Fletcher and his first wife, Alice Bretherton.
 This was over twenty years after his father's death, and for this edition his father's name was dropped, and the very numerous drawings replaced by new ones by George G. Woodward and others.
 According to J. Mordaunt Crook this edition concentrated 'on supplying an epitomised history of world architecture' such that 'Fletcher turned a useful handbook into a veritable student's bible.'
 Fletcher produced the sixteenth edition shortly before his death in 1953.

 The 21st edition was published in 2019, edited by Murray Fraser and Catherine Gregg, under the sponsorship of the RIBA.
 Retitled as Sir Banister Fletcher's Global History of Architecture, it aims to correct the historical western centric imbalance of the content, which has been tackled by earlier editions, but not eradicated.
 The RIBA claims that the expanded edition, written by 88 experts from around the world, represents the most comprehensive survey of global architecture to date.